theADAMJR/acrd.app/src/assets/docs/announce.md

 # Logs
 Receive messages when something happens.

-[i] Ensure 2PG has access to the channel to be able to send messages.
+[i] Ensure DClone has access to the channel to be able to send messages.

 ---